sailuh/causal_commit_flow_docs/pages/8_null_features_prior_to_bootstrapped_search.md

 ### 8.1 Null Features

+Null features are introduced into a dataset prior to bootstrapped search in order to determine the impact that [spurious correlations](https://web.archive.org/web/20190925212058/http:/www.burns.com/wcbspurcorl.htm) have on the formation of casual edges.
+To calibrate the dataset to “subtract” the influence of such spurious correlations, we introduce independently pseudo-randomized versions of each feature in the original dataset (“null features”) into the dataset and record how often edges form between each pair of variables in the combined dataset during bootstrapped search.
+Edges that form between a pair of original features more frequently, say, than 95% of the edges that form between a null feature and any other feature in the dataset can be kept but all other edges should be dropped from the graph \[1,2\].
+In this way, we only report those edges that are much more likely to reflect true causal associations and not spurious correlations.

-When a dataset doesn’t have too many features, we usually create one null feature for each existing feature; however, with 133 features, a bootstrapped search could become prohibitively time expensive, including its results interpretation.
+When a dataset has only a few features, it is easy to create one null feature for each existing feature; however, with 133 features, a bootstrapped search could become prohibitively time expensive, including its results interpretation.
 Therefore, we will generate null features for only a subset of the original features.
 But which subset?
 Taking inventory of our features, we have 133 features:

  * Start feature (the date when a time period started)
  * Set of 9 sociotechnical and output features for the current time period